What is a Dehumidifier?

 Why does my dehumidifier freeze up?

-The coils of refrigerated dehumidifiers will ice up but a sensor or timer will stop the compressor and allow the ice to melt either by circulation ambient air or using a method called hot gas defrost that reverses the refrigerant flow to force hot refrigerant vapour through the coil and so the ice melts quickly and the machine start again much quicker.
+The coils of refrigerated dehumidifiers will ice up but a sensor or timer will stop the compressor and allow the ice to melt either by circulation ambient air or using a method called hot gas defrost that reverses the refrigerant flow to force hot refrigerant vapour through the coil and so the ice melts quickly and the machine starts again much quicker.
 Icing up to a certain extent is normal but severe icing up can be due to a shortage of refrigerant, insufficient airflow or a malfunction.

 Do all dehumidifiers have a water container?